When the frenzied pace of life feels unsustainable, travel awaits with a promise of fresh perspectives and experiences.

 Looking for entertaining outings that keep safety top-of-mind?
 OKC attractions have reimagined their programming and in-person experiences, making it safer and easier than ever to have a memorable spring break in the Modern Frontier.
 We’ve rounded up some inspiration to jump-start your planning.

 Pet a stingray and catch a live pirate or mermaid show.
 Dive shows, reptile feedings and more fun activities abound at Blue Zoo Aquarium.
 This interactive aquarium is located inside Quail Springs Mall and opens a whole new underwater world up to your kiddo.

 Walk on the wild side.
 Explore more than 110 acres of animals and gardens, plus go behind the scenes with Wild Encounters and get up close with animal feedings.
 For spring break, the OKC Zoo is partnering with local hotels to offer 50% off admission.
 While the Zoo has plenty of activities to entertain, we’d be remiss not to also mention their neighboring attractions throughout OKC’s Adventure District.
-From the National Cowboy & Western Heritage Museum to Science Museum Oklahoma and the USA Softball Hall of Fame Complex and Museum, there’s no shortage of top-notch attractions, many with special spring break camps and programming.
+From the National Cowboy & Western Heritage Museum to Science Museum Oklahoma and the USA Softball Hall of Fame Complex and Museum, there’s no shortage of top-notch attractions, many with special spring break programming.

 Tweens & Teens (10 and Up)